 The courses in the 33-credit Master of Finance program are designed to provide you with a common body of knowledge, with topics centered on financial accounting theory, quantitative methods, corporate financial modeling, financial and speculative markets, and multinational finance.
 As you progress through the courses, you can develop additional expertise in corporate finance and investments.
 A 3-credit capstone course provides a culminating experience for you to develop your analytical abilities to identify strategies that enhance value creation, by building on knowledge you have acquired from the core courses.

 Along with your cohort, you will take two consecutive courses in the fall and spring semesters and one course in the summer semester, to complete your degree in two years.
 Almost all of the courses are offered asynchronously online, providing the flexibility you need to study at the times most convenient to you.
-There is a one-week residency at the Penn State Great Valley campus near Philadelphia, Pennsylvania, held soon after the start of the fourth course (BUSAD 526).
+A one-week required residency at the Penn State Great Valley campus near Philadelphia, Pennsylvania, is held soon after the start of the fourth course (BUSAD 826).